Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 Be yourself and showcase the real people in your business.

 3.)
-Give your readers a strong reason to believe your business is the real deal
+Give your readers a strong reason to believe you’re the real deal

 Case studies, impressive photographs, examples of successful projects, testimonials from previous clients — all of these “proof points” add to your persuasive argument.
 Leverage them.

 Do you have great reviews on third-party listings?
 Do you have certifications from the Better Business Bureau?

 All of these can (and should) be added to your content.
 Anticipate what your ideal prospects are looking for, and exceed those expectations with verifiable proof.

 Take stock of what you have and consider adding the following:

 - Positive online reviews